-To make the SO_2 background relevant to the 15 minute mean, PSG (LAQM TG (00)) recommends that the background for 2005 is doubled.
-Therefore the background contribution that has been added on to the 15 minute mean SO_2 concentrations is 20 μ gm-3 for Carrickfergus and 13 μ gm-3 for Greenisland.
-On the other hand, conversion of the background PM10 contribution to the daily mean is given as the annual mean background times 1.68.
-Therefore, the background contribution of PM10 was of 38 μ gm-3 for Carrickfergus and 37.2 μ gm-3 for Greenisland.
+To make the SO2 background relevant to the 15 minute mean, PSG (LAQM TG (00)) recommends that the background for 2005 is doubled.
+On the other hand, conversion of the background $PM{10}$ contribution to the daily mean is given as the annual mean background times 1.68.